NexMirror/Kallithea/docs/installation.rst

     pip install .

-- This will install Kallithea together with pylons_ and all other required python libraries into the activated virtualenv.
+- This will install Kallithea together with all other required Python libraries into the activated virtualenv.

 You can now proceed to :ref:`setup`.